Christopher Cantwell (writer)

 Christopher Cantwell is an American writer, producer, and director who has worked in television, film, and comic books.
 He is best known as one of the two co-creators of the TV series Halt and Catch Fire, for which he also served as a producer, showrunner, screenwriter, and director.
 He also directed the 2019 film The Parts You Lose.
-Cantwell is a writer of comic books that includes The Blue Flame, She Could Fly, Everything, Doctor Doom, The Mask, Iron Man, Captain America, and Star Wars: Obi-Wan.
+Cantwell is a writer of comic books that includes The Blue Flame, She Could Fly, Everything, Doctor Doom, The Mask, Iron Man, Captain America, Gold Goblin, and Star Wars: Obi-Wan.
 He served as an executive producer of the television adaptation of the comic book Paper Girls.

 Background

 Cantwell was born in Chicago, Illinois.
 In the 1980s, the family moved to Dallas, Texas.
 Cantwell attended the University of Southern California and enrolled in its screenwriting program as an undergraduate.
-He began writing with Chris Rogers in August 2010, and they created Halt and Catch Fire together.
+He began writing with Christopher C. Rogers in August 2010, and they created Halt and Catch Fire together.

 Cantwell wrote a comic book series for the character Doctor Doom.
 It was nominated for a 2020 Eisner Award for Best New Series.

-Personal life

-He currently lives in Claremont, California, with his wife, Elizabeth Cantwell, a writer, and their two children.
+He currently lives in Highland Park, California, with his wife, Elizabeth Cantwell, a writer, and their three children.
 On January 14, 2021, he came out as bisexual on his Twitter page.